muzmu/jonah/README.md

 - Any user who wishes to audit the build process can access the attestation file.

 ### Key Design Decisions:
 - BPF System action capture: Linux’s BPF system is an extremely lightweight and powerful system that our design can leverage to capture any system action during the build process.
-While it will also possibly capture outside actionos not pertaining to the build process, we thought it preferable to filter through the excess data than to build a completely custom monitoring system specifically for Dockerfile monitoring.
+While it will also possibly capture outside actions not pertaining to the build process, we thought it preferable to filter through the excess data than to build a completely custom monitoring system specifically for Dockerfile monitoring.
 - Attachment to build image as an artifact: oras allows us to efficiently link the attestation file to the container image without consuming excess data or processing power.
 Attaching it to the build image itself also assists in later audits as only one file need be located.
 - Public/Private key encryption